 One of the most impressive places in Southeast Asia.
 Bagan is approximately 10 hours from Rangoon, the capital of Myanmar.
 How romantic is Bagan?
 Well, imagine yourself in an ancient city, with thousands of ancient temples around - a sight to rival Cambodia's Angkor Wat.

 The atmosphere is laid-back, quiet, and peaceful.
 Explore the temples with your loved one on a horse cart or ox cart.
-Watch the sunrise over misty Bagan at the top of one of the pagodas.
+Watch the sunrise over misty Bagan at one of the viewing mounds.
 Stroll along or bike around the temples in the afternoon, and enjoy the peaceful time, just you and your partner.
 You can also rent a hot air balloon to get a bird's eye view of the gorgeous scenery.
 If there's more time, drop by a lacquer-ware workshop to see Myanmar's most treasured handicrafts.

 Most popular Myanmar Tour